|

 Share it with others!

 I like creating bird feeders out of recycled materials.
-I place them around the yard to remind me of my grandparents and to keep them out of my garden and fruit trees while they’re growing.
+I place them around the yard to remind me of my grandparents and to keep squirrels and pests out of my garden and fruit trees while they’re growing.
+In this post I’ll share several DIY bird feeders I’ve made out of recycled materials.

 For this bird feeder, I glued some ribbon around a recycled can, and I made a loop to hang the bird feeder from.
 I added some star stickers but you could paint or decorate the can however you want.